Bitcoin Storm – Crypto Trading Bot Review by Traders

 Disclaimers about the risks of trading are normal, but the specificity of this one draws attention.
 Why would exactly 70% of users lose money?
 Just how much money would they lose?
 Is it all or just for that day of trading?
 If this statistic was gathered and not inferred somehow – over what period of time was this trend true?

-Finally, one of the websites contains a plugin that features, supposedly, latest trade results.
+Finally, one of the websites contains a plugin that features, supposedly, the latest trade results.

-If the case is that the platform is merely showcasing the increase in value of a wallet, this can be even more problematic as analyzing current price shifts would allow someone to derive a more or less accurate estimate of someone’s wallet worth.
+If the case is that the automated trading system Bitcoin Storm is merely showcasing the increase in value of a wallet, this can be even more problematic as analyzing current price shifts would allow someone to derive a more or less accurate estimate of someone’s wallet worth.
 This would paint a target on some people’s backs.
 It gets worse.

 Trustpilot Reviews

-This didn’t seem to happen here, as all the reviews are positive.
+This didn’t seem to happen here, as the numerous Bitcoin Storm reviews are all positive.
 At least we found about 2 more websites of the same company!

 The .biz website, discovered through Trustpilot, is the first one to make any mention of fees.